as595/csc-2019/frdeepcnn.md

     plt.show()
 ```

+Now let's grab the example data, so we take the next iteration of the training dataset using the PyTorch data loader:

 ```python
 # get some random training images
 dataiter = iter(trainloader)
 images, labels = dataiter.next()
 ```

+...and display it:

 ```python
 # show images